Customer Relief Solutions

 At Northwest, we care about our Small Business and Commercial clients and are committed to helping businesses navigate these challenging times.
 As a long-standing Preferred SBA Lender, we have been closely following the SBA and its lending programs for use in COVID-19 relief.
 Our experienced team of SBA lenders are well-versed in SBA loan programs and are dedicated to providing your business guidance and advice as the government delivers assistance programs and options to support your business.

 Through the Coronavirus Aid, Relief, and Economic Security (CARES) Act, relief dollars were allocated to help small businesses through the coronavirus pandemic.
 Within this Act, the government authorized the Small Business Administration (SBA) to back Paycheck Protection Program (PPP) loans through local lenders.

-We're no longer accepting PPP loan applications.
-We are pleased to announce that nearly 100% of the PPP loan applications we received were approved by the SBA— 4,670 loans that provide more than $445 million worth of relief.
+We are pleased to announce that Northwest Bank’s PPP efforts generated 7,369 loans that provide more than $720 million worth of relief.

-As we monitor what’s happening in Washington, we are working to develop an easy-to-use portal to facilitate the forgiveness process.
+As we monitor what’s happening in Washington, we've developed an easy-to-use portal to facilitate the forgiveness process.
 Through this portal, you’ll be able to-

 - Electronically submit and sign your PPP forgiveness application